 We require you to have a Pelvic Assessment Scan with us prior to starting your treatment to confirm your eligibility for abc ivf.
 However, if you have already done screening tests, and have not undertaken IVF, they must be used within 3 months to be valid.
 If you had screening tests and you have previously had fertility treatment, they will be valid for two years from the date of the result.
 We will re-use AMH and semen analyses, as long as they are less than a year old.

 From the start of treatment to the completion of procedures usually takes around 2 weeks.

 Once treatment begins, it takes around 2 weeks from start to finish.
 There are a couple of pre-treatment steps that must be completed.
 Here are the main steps of your treatment with us:

-The first step is to come in for an Initial Consultation and Pelvic Assessment Scan at our Harley Street clinic.
+The first step is to come in for a Pelvic Assessment Scan at your local abc ivf clinic.
 During this 45 minute appointment a specialist Nurse Consultant will assess your fertility health by performing a Pelvic Assessment Scan.